nicolasberube/Arzette_Randomizer/README.md

 - level_order = randomize is unstable, it needs more testing
 - Possible randomized start position in trading_sequence = "vanilla"
 - WebWorld
+- Universal tracker bypasses non-pool items.
+Problems with Hills Keys and possibly other items.
 - Poptracker support?
 - Add in the doc that items cannot be fungible in the game.
 - Add in the doc that the beacons cannot unlock items instead of levels